sara-st/introduction-to-image-analysis-fiji/Pages/Installation-Instructions.md

    ![FIJI Webpage](./../assets/FIJI.png)

-2. To avoid any permissions issues, install FIJI is in your home directory:
+2. To avoid any permissions issues, install FIJI in your home directory:
    * PC: `C:\users\<your user name>`
    * Mac: `/Users/<your user name>`